How to Store Microgreens to Maximize Shelf Life

 What is the Best Temperature for Storing Microgreens

 The best temperature is 33 degrees, right above freezing.
-However, you risk freezing microgreens, and they definitely can’t freeze and still be good.
+However, you risk freezing microgreens; they definitely can’t freeze and still be good.

 Because of my out-of-date, almost antique refrigerator, I keep my microgreens in the crisper section if I have room.
-If the crisper is full, the container gets placed on the hinged door side, where it is exposed to less warm air when it opens.
+If the crisper is full, the container gets placed on the hinged door side, exposed to less warm air when it opens.

 Any temperatures less than 40 degrees Fahrenheit but above freezing will work.